 pipenv lock— records the new requirements to the Pipfile.lock file.

-pipenv update— records the new requirements to the Pipfile.lock file and installs the missing dependencies on the project interpreter.
+pipenv update— records the new requirements to the Pipfile.lock file and installs the missing dependencies on the Python interpreter.

 This step is very important, because IntelliJ IDEA manages project dependencies based on the information recorded in the Pipfile.lock file.
 So, any requirement added to Pipfile but not locked will be ignored.

 Let us select the

 Navigate to SDKs in the Platform Settings, then select the Pipenv SDK.
 Ensure that Django is in the list of the installed packages.Ctrl+Alt+Shift+S, select

 Now explore the opposite workflow.
 In the Packages tab , click to add the Flask package.
 Note that pipenv restricts configuring indexes using the standard procedure.
 All available packages are added from the sources specified in Pipfile.
 The packages are installed, removed, and updated through pipenv rather than through pip.

 Once, the Flask package is added, close the Available packages dialog and review Pipfile.
 The

 [packages]section now looks as follows:[packages] django = "*" flask = "*"